 Join Nature Canada at the third annual Bird Day Fair which will be held at Andrew Haydon Park in Ottawa on Saturday May 30, 2015 from 10am-3pm.
 Just as our migratory birds are returning to Canada from their wintering grounds south of the border, a huge celebration is unfolding across the continent to celebrate birds – and you can be part of it!
 Bird Day is a celebration of migratory birds and the wild spaces they inhabit.
 Join Nature Canada in a celebration of the incredible migration journey of birds through a day of fun activities for the whole family.
-There will be nature walks, crafts and activities, live animals,… read more →
+There will be nature walks, crafts and activities, live animals, and an opportunity to meet local groups working to protect… read more →

 Here are some interesting facts about Monarch butterflies!
 Scientific Name: Danaus plexippus SARA status: Special Concern; Ontario: Special Concern Taxonomic Group: Arthropods Size: wingspan of 8.6-10.5 cm Adult monarch butterflies are orange and black with white spots on the borders of the wings.
 The caterpillars are black, white and yellow stripped and can be found on milkweed plants.
 The chrysalis is a distinctive green and gold.
 Monarchs can sometimes be confused with the similar-looking, but smaller Viceroy, but are easily distinguished by the lack of a black band on the hind wing that runs parallel to the wing edge.
-During the summer months, you can find adult Monarchs feeding on the… read more →
+During the summer months, you can find adult Monarchs feeding on the nectar of wildflowers, while the caterpillars can be found feeding… read more →

 Nature Canada and BC Nature are standing up for nature as the National Energy Board (NEB) hearings on the TransMountain pipeline and tanker project draw nearer.
 The 1,180 TransMountain pipeline would increase capacity from 300,000 to 890,000 barrels per day, and result in oil tankers moving almost daily through the Salish Sea past critical Important Bird Areas such as Boundary Bay.
 On January 16, 2015, our lawyers at the UVic Environmental Law Centre submitted a 125-page request for information on our behalf to the Proponent concerning the project’s effects on marine and shorebirds and other wildlife.
-For example, the information request questions whether the Proponent’s documents understate the risk of… read more →
+For example, the information request questions whether the Proponent’s documents understate the risk of harm to birds from a spill and overestimate the resilience… read more →

 Nature Canada wants to thank the wonderful volunteers at Foresters for joining us at the Fall BioBlitz.
 Foresters insurance company partners with charitable organizations to support families and communities through volunteering events.
 The Fall BioBlitz was one such event.
 15 volunteers joined Nature Canada at the Fall BioBlitz at Mud Lake to build bird and bat houses.
 In total 24 bird houses and 12 bat houses were constructed and donated to Nature Canada.
 We will work with communities to place the bird and bat houses in critical spots around the city to support healthy urban wildlife populations.
 Thank you Foresters volunteers!
 Photography by Susanne Ure.